Streamlined Energy and Carbon Reporting

 SECR provides frequent and accurate carbon reporting.
 This streamlines multiple financial and carbon reports, making it easier to mitigate emissions and achieve lower carbon levels from businesses.

-These businesses must report their energy use and greenhouse gas emissions, or else face the risk of fines and civil penalties.
+Any large business complying with SECR must report their energy use and greenhouse gas emissions, or else face the risk of fines and civil penalties.